 It’s easy to take radio for granted these days.

 However, when you look into the history of a man like Guglielmo Marconi, you see an incredible journey designed to transform the way that we live and communicate.

 Before the 20th century, the very idea of wireless transmissions was impossible.
 When Marconi began to experiment with the technology, he was both a pioneer and an outcast in many ways.

 Marconi was way ahead of his time, too.
 His vision of a global network for wireless communication helped to form the digital age that we live in today.

 The Marconi radio invention helped to pave the way for things like Bluetooth speakers, GPS signals, and even drones today.

-The next time you’re listening to your sleeping baby, or talking on your smartphone, spare a thought for Guglielmo Marconi.
+Therefore, the next time you’re listening to your sleeping baby or talking on your smartphone, spare a thought for Guglielmo Marconi.

 If you want to dig deeper into the science of radio, we’ve got an interesting one about What Is Shortwave Radio?
 Everything You Need to Know.
 Or maybe you want to know more about Marconi’s rival and his contribution to radio’s history instead?
 We have an article on The Electrifying History Of Nikola Tesla.